CloudCannon/base-jekyll-template/_posts/2018-11-25-time-to-finish.md

 date: 2018-11-25
 title: How long does it take to finish WaniKani?
 categories:
-  - Account & Membership
+  - 2. Account & Membership
-  - Getting Started (Basics)
+  - 1. Getting Started
 description:
 type: Document
 ---